fortran-lang/fortran-lang.org/MINIBOOKS.md

 ---

 ```
-Replace `<page-title>` with the title of your new page; this will be displayed as
+Replace `<page-title>` with the title of your new page; this will be displayed in the hyperlinked table-of-contents.
-an `<h1>` header at the top of the page and in the hyperlinked table-of-contents.

 Replace `<page-filename>` with the name of the markdown file for your new page
 but __excluding the `.md` extension__.